Melanie Wong | Immigration Solicitor and UK Visa Expert

 • If the applicant's intentions to come to the UK fall within the list of permitted activities

-• Whether the applicant has strong ties in their country of origin/residence
+• Whether the applicant has strong and significant ties in their country of origin/residence

 • Whether the applicant will be able to afford their visit to (and stay in) the UK